wistia/wistia-open-docs/_posts/data-api.md

 #### The Request

-<pre><code class="language-markup">POST https://api.wistia.com/v1/medias/&lt;media-id&gt;/copy.json</code></pre>
+<code class="full_width">POST https://api.wistia.com/v1/medias/<media-id>/copy.json</code>

-Make sure you replace *&lt;media-id&gt;* with the hashed ID of the media that you want to copy.
+Make sure you replace `<media-id>` with the hashed ID of the media that you want to copy.

 #### Parameters

 Parameter     |  Description
 --------------|----------------
 project_id (optional) | The ID of the project where you want the new copy placed.
-If this value is invalid or omitted, defaults to the source media&#039;s current project. owner (optional)      | An email address specifying the owner of the new media.
-If this value is invalid or omitted, defaults to the source media&#039;s current owner.
+If this value is invalid or omitted, defaults to the source media's current project. owner (optional)      | An email address specifying the owner of the new media.
+If this value is invalid or omitted, defaults to the source media's current owner.

 #### The Response